mupif/mupif/mupif/doc/refManual/intro.rst

 The integration framework is implemented in Python.
 Python is an interpreted, interactive, object-oriented programming language.
 It runs on many Unix/Linux platforms, on the Mac, and on PCs under MS-DOS, Windows, Windows NT, and OS/2.
-The Python language will be enriched by new objects/classes to describe and to represent complex simulation chains.
-Such approach allows profiting from the capabilities of established scripting environment, including numerical libraries, serialization/persistence support, and remote communication.
+The Python language is enriched by new objects/classes to describe and to represent complex simulation chains.
+Such approach allows profiting from the capabilities of established scripting environment, including numerical libraries, serialization/persistence support, VPN, and remote communication.

 The proposed abstract classes are designed to represent the entities in a model space, including simulation tools, fields, discretizations, properties, etc. The purpose of these